WeblateOrg/weblate/docs/user/translating.rst

-This feature can be useful in several situations like consolidating translation between different components (eg. website and application) or when bootstrapping translation for new component.
+This feature can be useful in several situations like consolidating translation between different components (eg. website and application) or when bootstrapping translation for new component using existing translations (translation memory).